keboola/connection-docs/extractors/facebook/index.md

 ### Pages
 The *Pages* option specifies the Facebook page that the query will be applied to.
 It can be chosen from a list of selected pages after authorization.
 There is the `All Pages` option meaning that the query will be applied to all selected pages.
-The `None` option means that the query will be applied to no pages.
+The `None` option means that the query will not be applied to any pages.
-This can be useful when extracting data about the authorized account itself.
+It can be useful when extracting data about the authorized account itself.
 This option is represented by the Facebook Graph API parameter `ids` that is a comma separated list of page ids.

 ### Since and Until (Advanced tab)